neilernst/ResearchSkillsUVic/assignments/pc_assignment.md

 - Upload the paper from Arxiv to the HotCRP site.
 DO NOT ENTER AUTHOR INFORMATION!
 Use your own email and a blank affil.
 - In the abstract section please do NOT copy and paste the abstract: summarize instead the paper and point me to some of the relevant expertise needed (e.g., diagonalization, abstract interpretation, controlled experiments, software safety).
 This helps me to distribute it accurately.
 - After the first deadline I will ask you to bid on papers to review.
+- I will then assign reviews to you, along with 2 classmates.
+I cannot guarantee your paper will be one of them, based on numbers (2 reviews means we can only cover 2/3rds of the papers).
-- I will then assign reviews to you on that paper, along with 1-2 classmates.
-You will also have one other paper that is less related to review (very realistic in PC meetings!)
+- You will have at least one other paper that is less related to review (very realistic in PC meetings!)
 - Enter reviews for each paper (deadline 2).
-Your review should be at least 500 words in total, and follow the template in the HotCRP form.
-Remember you are providing feedback to the editor/PC chair, so specific, actionable remarks are needed (avoid generalities like "the authors did not comment on related work").
+    - Your review should be at least 500 words in total, and follow the template in the HotCRP form.
+    - Remember you are providing feedback to the editor/PC chair, so specific, actionable remarks are needed.
+    - Avoid generalities like "the authors did not comment on related work", and do not spend 300 words summarizing the paper.
+    - A good review will take AT LEAST 1-2 hours of reading, and 1-2 hours of writing.
+    - Subpar reviews will result in a mark of "fail" and you will have to fix your review before you can pass this assignment (and thus, the course).
--  We will then have an asynchronous discussion for the papers we might accept.
+-  We will then have an asynchronous discussion (i.e., you + the other 2 reviewers) for the papers we might accept.
 - Conclude the discussion with a recommendation for the PC chair.